 Again, a word of warning to consumers: many of these terms are not used consistently, and you can get confused easily.
 The most common mistake I’ve run into is the use of the term “genuine leather”.
 Genuine leather is most frequently used to describe low quality split leather, but to be honest, it’s a dumb word, because many people (including myself) have made the very easy mistake of assuming that the word “genuine” means the opposite of “fake.”
 So I’ve seen lots of leather shops use the term “genuine” in their product descriptions, in an attempt to convey the fact that they are not using faux leather.
 But that term just ends up scaring people off, even if they have a solid product made with decent leather.

 Go out there with your newfound knowledge, but be aware that sneaky marketing terms, old-fashioned lingo, and honest mix-ups can make things difficult.
+If you’re intererested in a real stingray leather wallet, they are available as well.
 So don’t be afraid to ask questions!